Andrew Adamson

+Andrew Ralph Adamson MNZM (born 1 December 1966) is a New Zealand film director, producer, screenwriter, and animator.
+He is best known for directing the DreamWorks animated film Shrek (2001), which is based on the children's picture book of the same name by American author William Steig and won the first Academy Award for Best Animated Feature at the 74th Academy Awards ceremony, and directing and co-writing Shrek 2 (2004), which was nominated for Academy Award for Best Animated Feature.
+He also directed and co-wrote the first two live-action film adaptations of C. S. Lewis' The Chronicles of Narnia novels: The Lion, the Witch and the Wardrobe (2005) and Prince Caspian (2008).

 Personal life

 Adamson's parents were a homemaker and a computer engineer.
-Born in New Zealand, Adamson moved to Papua New Guinea with his parents aged eleven, and he returned to Auckland aged eighteen.
-When 24, he moved to San Francisco, and divided time between there and Los Angeles.
+Born in New Zealand, Adamson moved to Papua New Guinea with his parents when he was eleven years old.
+He returned to Auckland seven years later.
+At age 24, he moved to San Francisco, and divided his time between there and Los Angeles.
 Since making the Narnia films, he has settled back in New Zealand.
 Adamson has two children.